 Also, I’m once again experimenting with new formats.

 For this video, I spent some time editing a “cinematic” vlog.
-There’s a mix of footage and slow motion from the Fuji camera and the usual POV with the GoPro (which actually failed me a few times).
+There’s a mix of footage, 240fps slow motion from the Fujifilm camera, and the usual POV with the GoPro (which failed me a few times).
 All while showing some of the rain photography I shot during the day.
 Including a photo I absolutely love and also a couple of “wait a second” moments.

 Do let me know your feedback in the comments.

-I know it has flaws, it’s the first time I try something like this, but it was fun for me to edit this way and I’m willing to do more of these.
+I know it has flaws, it’s the first time I’ve tried something like this, but it was fun to edit this way.
+And I’m willing to do more of these.